httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 as a string.
 The UA MUST set this value to "enforce" if the Expect-CT metadata indicates an `enforce` configuration, and "report-only" otherwise.

+* "test-report": the value is set to true if the report is being sent by a testing client to verify that the reporting server behaves correctly.
+The value is provided as a boolean, and MUST be set to true if the report serves to test the server's behavior and can be discarded.

 ## Sending a violation report

 The UA SHOULD report an Expect-CT failure when a connection to a Known Expect-CT